-Students who have struggled or are struggling in class can be referred to the principals for additional assistance outside of their regular classroom.
-Depending on the student's needs they may be assigned to the Credit Recovery Center, required to attend after school tutoring, or removed from their regular class for one-on-one instruction.
+Students who have struggled or are struggling in class may be referred to as the principals.
+Depending on the student's needs they may be assigned to the Credit Recovery Center or allowed to enroll in online courses.

 Assessment

 Various state and local assessments are used throughout the school year to determine your child's level of achievement as well as their progress.
 These assessments include but are not limited to the following: